-- 1.01 SECTION INCLUDES - A. Hardware for wood, hollow steel, metal insulated and aluminum doors. - B. Thresholds. - C. Weatherstripping, seals and door gaskets.
+- A. Hardware for wood, hollow steel, and metal insulated doors. - B. Thresholds. - C. Weatherstripping, seals and door gaskets.

 - A. ANSI A117.1 Specifications for Making Buildings and Facilities Accessible to and Usable by Physically Handicapped People. - B. ADAAG: ADA Accessibility Guidelines for Buildings and Facilities